xratzh/GhostBlog_SSL/README.md

-##Or you can do it yourself with these
+##Or you can do it yourself manually

 For "apt" get-package based
 ```